edgor17/Haar-Like-Metric-Learning/README.md

 # Adaptive Haar-like Metric Learning

-The Adaptive Haar-like metric learns a data dependent set of Haar-coordinates and associated weights to best represent a given dataset.
+The Adaptive Haar-like metric learns a data dependent set of Haar-like coordinates and associated weights to best disriminate between microbial environments.
+For any questions please contact evan.gorman@colorado.edu

 ## Installation
 ```